Quantum Temporal Fusion Transformer: Introduction

-This work addresses the challenges of learning sequential data using Quantum Machine Learning techniques (QML)~\cite{biamonte2017quantum, dunjko2018machine, schuld2015introduction, huang2021power}.
-We propose a novel framework to explain the practically feasible implementation of attention-based deep neural networks with a variational quantum algorithm.
-Specifically, we propose the Temporal Fusion Transformer (TFT) - an attention-based DNN capable of learning from time series data and performing multi-horizon forecasting - using a variational quantum algorithm.
-Our quantum-classical hybrid model is designed to be efficiently implementable on current noise quantum hardware (NISQ devices), utilizing key quantum properties such as superposition and entanglement.
-In the numerical simulation part, we implement a simplified version of the quantum TFT model.
-In several test cases, the quantum model outperforms its classical counterpart in terms of both training and test loss, while in the remaining cases, it demonstrates comparable performance.
-This raises the question: why should we focus on this model?
-Our current implementation employs a highly simplified version due to the limitations of existing quantum hardware, which remains constrained by noise and error rates.
-However, in the future, as quantum computers overcome these constraints, they have the potential to deliver significantly better results.
-To the best of our knowledge, this is the first time successfully transformed a large-scale classical learning model into a quantum learning model.
+In this paper, we address the challenges of learning sequential data using Quantum Machine Learning techniques (QML)~\cite{biamonte2017quantum, dunjko2018machine, schuld2015introduction, huang2021power}.
+We propose a novel methodology for the practically feasible implementation of attention-based deep neural networks using variational quantum algorithms.
+Specifically, we propose a Quantum version of Temporal Fusion Transformer (TFT), which is an attention-based deep neural network capable of learning from time series data and performing multi-horizon forecasting, using variational quantum algorithms.
+The building block of our quantum-classical hybrid model is VQA, so the proposed model is efficiently implementable on current noise quantum hardware (NISQ devices).
+In the numerical simulation part, we implement a simplified quantum version of the TFT model, due to the limitations of existing quantum hardware.
+Our proposed quantum model outperforms its classical counterpart in terms of both training and test loss.
+However, in the future, as quantum computers overcome constraints, they also have the potential to deliver significantly better results for large-scale models.
+To the best of our knowledge, this work presents the first successful mapping of a large-scale classical learning model into a quantum learning framework with some potential advantage.

+\textbf{Our contributions are summarized as follows} \begin{enumerate} \item We introduce, for the first time, quantum-enhanced Gated Residual Network~\cite{lim2021temporal} and Interpretable Multi-head Attention~\cite{lim2021temporal}. \item We are the first to train and evaluate a quantum-enhanced Temporal Fusion Transformer (QTFT) model to perform multi-horizon time series forecasting. \item We employ two distinct types of datasets for experimental evaluation and demonstrate improved results, indicating that our model has greater generalizability. \end{enumerate}